Quandela/Perceval/docs/source/reference/rendering/pdisplay.rst

   :align: center
   :width: 50%

 By default the skin will be ``PhysSkin``, if you want to use another skin by default, you can save your configuration into your Perceval persistent configuration.

-To save configuration for your choice of skin by default, you require the ``DisplayConfig`` object.
+To save configuration for your choice of skin by default, you require the :ref:`DisplayConfig` object.

 The possible kwargs when displaying a :code:`Circuit` are